codeysra/Interview-Questions/Java/2-Basic Questions/Collections.md

         - ListIterator
         - Enumeration

+### What is the difference between the different cursors (Enumeration, Iterator, ListIterator)?

+- Enumeration is used for legacy classes objects (like Vector).
+  Iterator is used for any collection
+  ListIterator is used for lists

+- Enumeration and Iterator have only a forward cursor.
+  ListIterator has both forward and backward cursors.

+- Enumeration allows only read operation
+  Iterator allows read and remove
+  ListIterator allows read, remove, replace and add

 ### How can we sort Collections?

 - Using a datastructure that is made to store elements in a sorted order like TreeSet and TreeHashSe.